This post may contain affiliate links. Please read our disclosure policy.

 Get creative with your wrap!
 Do a take on a Turkey, Avocado and Bacon Sandwich with tomatoes and onions and your favorite condiments.
 OR, fill it with your favorite chicken or tuna salad.
 In the photos below you’ll see that I stuffed mine with my Pesto Chicken Salad and my Buffalo Chicken Salad!
+I also love this technique for my Caesar Chicken Collard Wraps.

 Here is a Step-by-Step tutorial with photos of how to get your perfect “wrap” out of collard greens: